GenericMappingTools/gmt/doc/rst/source/batch.rst

 .. _-cores:

 **-x**\ [[-]\ *n*]
-    Limit the number of cores to use when loading up the cores.
+    Limit the number of cores to use when distributing the jobs.
     By default we try to use all available cores.
-Append *n* to only use *n* cores (if too large it will be truncated to the maximum cores available).
+Append *n* to only use *n* cores (if *n* is too large it will be truncated to the maximum cores available).
 Finally, give a negative *n* to select (all - *n*) cores (or at least 1 if *n* equals or exceeds all).
-    The parallel processing does not depend on OpenMP; new jobs are launched when the previous ones complete.
+    New jobs are launched when the previous ones complete. **Note**: The parallel processing does not depend on OpenMP.

 .. include:: explain_help.rst_